Tgaaly/pytorch-cheatsheet/README.md

 Will add the most common loss functions here (e.g. 2D pixel-wise cross-entropy, ...etc.).
 Stay tuned...

 ## Training an RNN with features from a CNN
-Use `torch.stack(seq, dim=1)` to stack all the features from the CNNs into a sequence.
+Use `torch.stack(feature_seq, dim=1)` to stack all the features from the CNNs into a sequence.
 Then feed this into the RNN.
 Remember you can specify the batch size as the first dimension of the input tensor but you have to set the `batch_first=True` argument when instantiating the RNN (by default it is set to False).

 Example:
 ```